keirthana/anbox-cloud-docs/reference/application-manifest.md

 ## Instance type

 [note type="information" Status="Note"] The `instance-type` attribute is deprecated since 1.20.
 For any application, a default set of resources will be chosen.
-If you wish to set specific resources to your application, use the [`resources` attribute](#resources) to do so. [/note]
+If you wish to set specific resources to your application, use the [`resources` attribute](#resources) to do so.

+When using the web dashboard to create an application, the field *Instance type* is changed to *Resource type* to maintain backward compatibility. [/note]

 Similar to other clouds, Anbox Cloud describes the amount of resources that are available to a single instance with an *instance type*.
 An instance type is a name that is mapped to a set of resources.
 This allows to have an easy abstraction when referring to resource requirements of instances or particular applications.